 Six years after 9/11, my brother also gave his life for his country, so every year we gather communities together to run a 5K to honor the fallen.

-The Travis Manion Foundation will host the Virginia Beach 9/11 Heroes Run 5K and 1 Mile fun run on Sept.
-7 at 9 a.m. at the VA Beach Sports Complex, located at 2181 Landstown Road.
-This annual race will unite the community to remember the sacrifices of the heroes of the September 11th attacks and the wars fought since.
-This year’s race was organized by Bob Anderson, who serves as the local volunteer race director.
+The Travis Manion Foundation will host the Lafayette 9/11 Heroes Run 5K race on Sept.
+14 at 9:30 a.m. at the Lafayette Reservoir.
+The third annual race will unite the community to remember the sacrifices of the heroes of the September 11th attacks and the wars fought since.
+This year’s race was organized by Mairin MacDonald, who serves as the local volunteer race director.

-A portion of the proceeds from the 9/11 Heroes Run will benefit the Travis Manion Foundation, which provides unique opportunities to veterans and families of fallen heroes to help accomplish their personal and professional goals.
-The other portion of the proceeds will remain in the local community to support Vigilant Watch.
+Proceeds from the 9/11 Heroes Run will benefit the Travis Manion Foundation, which provides unique opportunities to veterans and families of fallen heroes to help them accomplish their personal and professional goals.

 The 9/11 Heroes Run series was inspired by Marine 1st Lt.
 Travis Manion, who was killed by a sniper in Iraq in April 2007 as he selflessly protected his battalion.
 Before his final deployment, Travis visited Rescue One in NYC—famous for losing almost all of their men on 9/11—and returned home with deeper passion about why he was fighting in Iraq.
 At its heart, the 9/11 Heroes Run is a tribute to Travis' personal commitment to never forget the heroes of that day.
 In its seventh year, the 9/11 Heroes Run national race series will be held in more than 50 locations across U.S. and abroad.